– Silva Cell is made primarily of virgin plastic because it guarantees quality, reliability, traceability, equality, and strength.

 Every manufacturer must weigh many variables when choosing whether to use recycled or virgin materials.
 Whenever possible— to design the best product efficiently and safely— we use reprocessed materials in our manufacturing.
-Some items, such as our geomembranes, are made of 100% post-consumer material.
-Other products, such as the Tree Root Barriers, have a mix of reprocessed (which may have a mix of post-consumer and post-industrial) and virgin.
+The Tree Root Barriers, have a mix of reprocessed (which may have a mix of post-consumer and post-industrial) and virgin.
 For example the UB 12, UB 18 and UB 24 are made from 90% recycled material and 10% virgin.

 Single-Use vs. Long-Term-Use